Toyota Yaris Hybrid (2012-2020) MPG & CO2 emissions

 The Toyota Yaris Hybrid is unique among superminis – no other carmaker offers such a small car with a combination of petrol and electric power.
 Combining a 99bhp petrol engine with a 60bhp electric motor and battery pack has an obvious effect on the Yaris' weight, but this heavy hatchback still boasts impressive fuel-economy figures.

 Toyota Yaris Hybrid MPG & CO2 emissions

-Overall economy depends on specification, with efficiency decreasing as alloy wheels get bigger when you ascend the Yaris range hierarchy.
-Entry-level Yaris Hybrid Active, Icon and Icon Tech models are claimed to manage up to 59mpg and even the biggest-wheeled models manage 55mpg.
+Overall fuel economy for the Yaris Hybrid depends on the exact specification chosen, with efficiency decreasing as alloy wheels get bigger when you ascend the range hierarchy.
+Entry-level Active, Icon and Icon Tech models are claimed to manage up to 59mpg and even the biggest-wheeled models manage 55mpg.

 By reducing dependency on petrol power, the hybrid system also handily reduces CO2 emissions compared to the regular Yaris.
-Again, wheel size has a bearing on figures, and entry-level models produce 84g/km of CO2, compared to 91g/km for range-topping cars.
+Again, wheel size has a bearing on figures: entry-level models produce 84g/km, compared to 91g/km for range-topping cars.